 There are many different mechanisms of food allergy and intolerance that we help patients sort through.
 Sometimes, the differences are large.
 For example, lactose intolerance may cause mild abdominal symptoms.
 By contrast, milk protein allergy can be potentially life threatening and is mediated by specific IgE to cow’s milk.
 Milk protein allergic patients cannot drink lactose free milk because the milk protein is intact and triggers an allergic reaction.
 Skin testing for milk helps us evaluate milk protein allergy but does not evaluate for lactose intolerance.

-We help you figure out what symptoms are due to your allergies.
+At Richmond Allergy & Asthma Specialists, we help you figure out what symptoms are due to your allergies.
 You deserve to feel good every day and shouldn’t be held back by food allergy symptoms.